Clinical Guide to Transfusion

 Storage and transportation

 The shelf life of a red blood cell unit issued by Canadian Blood Services is 42 days from collection.
-Manipulation of the unit, including washing or irradiation, alters the shelf life.
+Manipulation of the unit, including washing or irradiation, shortens the shelf life.
 The expiry date is documented on the label of each unit.
-If the blood product is opened without the use of a sterile connection device, the shelf life is limited to 24 hours if stored at 1–6°C (or the original expiry date, whichever is sooner), or to four hours if stored above 6°C. Units selected for irradiation at Canadian Blood services must be less than or equal to 14 days after collection and following irradiation, the units may be stored for an additional 14 days.
-This change occurred on 2017-08-14 and aligns Canadian Blood Services with the British Committee for standards in Hematology.4 Red blood cell products must be stored at 1–6°C in a temperature-controlled storage device with an alarm system, air-circulating fan and continuous monitoring device.
-Records must be kept during storage and transportation that maintain the chain of traceability, in order to follow blood products from their source to final disposition and to ensure that appropriate conditions were present throughout this time frame.
+If the red blood cell unit is opened without the use of a sterile connection device, the shelf life is limited to 24 hours if stored at 1–6°C (or the original expiry date, whichever is sooner), or to 4 hours if stored above 6°C. Units selected for irradiation at Canadian Blood Services must be less than or equal to 14 days old after collection and following irradiation, irradiated cells must be transfused as soon as possible, but not later than 14 days after irradiation.4-6

-At Canadian Blood Services, there are two types of platelet preparations: Pooled Platelets and Apheresis Platelets.
+At Canadian Blood Services, there are two types of platelet preparations: pooled platelets and apheresis platelets.

 Figure 2.
 Pooled Platelets manufacturing at Canadian Blood Services.